 Failure to account for taxes on your income could derail your plans.
 Preparing for them in advance can have a significant impact on how long your assets last in retirement.

 Taxes and retirement income sources

-The following are common sources of income in retirement and how they may be taxed.
+Following are seven common sources of income in retirement and how they may be taxed.

 A large portion of Americans will likely owe tax on their Social Security benefits.
-If you are single with “provisional income1” above $25,000 or married-filing-jointly with provisional income above $32,000, some or most of your Social Security benefits will be subject to tax.3 Use this online tool from the IRS to determine how much of your benefits are taxable.
+If you’re single with “provisional income” above $25,000 or married-filing-jointly with provisional income above $32,000, some or most of your Social Security benefits will be subject to tax.3 Use this online tool from the IRS to determine how much of your benefits are taxable.

 Since most pensions are funded with pre-tax dollars, your income would be taxed at your ordinary income rate.

 Fully taxable investment vehicles and accounts, such as stock, bonds, and mutual funds are taxed the same whether you’re retired or still employed.
 Read more about the impact of taxes on investment returns.